tanyalrogers/GPEDM/README.md

 From the summary, we can see that ARD has (unsurprisingly) deemed lags 2 and 3 to be unimportant (length scales are 0), so E=1 is probably sufficient.
-The dynamic correlation (rho) tells us the degree to which the dynamics correlated (they are are rather dissimilar in this case).
+The dynamic correlation (rho) tells us the degree to which the dynamics are correlated (they are are rather dissimilar in this case).
 Since the simulated data don’t contain that much noise, the R-squared values are quite high.

 We can examine the observed and predicted values using `plot`.
 Standard error bands are included in the time series plots, although they’re a